Blog

 One option for reading articles from foreign-language websites already exists: Watching America.
 It publishes articles about the US, found on non-US news sites, and translated to English by volunteers.

 I had something else in mind: An overview of any articles on foreign-language sites, whether about the US or not, thus including domestic news as well.
-My demo, with the (possibly difficult-to-type) name of What's New(s)?, is my first attempt.
+My demo, with the (admittedly awkward-to-type) name of What's New(s)?, is my first attempt.
 It retrieves the titles and summaries of news articles from selected foreign-language news sites, and translates the content to English using AI.
-The articles are updated several times a week.
+The summaries are updated several times a week.

 How It Works